AlessandroBoschiPolimi/nmpde-projects/README.md

 	[D <boundary_id> <Dirichlet function> ...]
 	<material parameters>

-Note: comments are NOT supported by out parser.
+Note: comments are now supported by our parser, but it ignores only lines starting with '#'.

 It's possible to submit multiple jobs in the same execution, each must start with a line with exactly 5 '-'.